-After Sandy, she stayed with me in a smaller cage in Manhattan because my parents home was damaged (no heat or power, but magically the upper west side of Manhattan had no problems).
-I took off of work to be with her to help her adjust.
+After Sandy, she stayed with me in a smaller cage in Manhattan because my parent’s home was damaged (no heat or power, but magically the upper west side of Manhattan had no problems).
+I took off work to be with her to help her adjust.

-My parents never saw her happier then when she was able to return home to her regular birdcage.
+My parents never saw her happier than when she was able to return home to her regular birdcage.

 I suppose after almost 19 years, we just go with her commands.

-Kids don’t like to eat their vegetables nor go to bed early.
+Kids don’t like to eat their vegetables or go to bed early.

 The more you introduce to change the better your bird will be.